Gayatrimurali/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 1. Close the Cloud Shell.

-#### Task 2: Use an ARM template to deploy an Azure VM hosting an Active Directory domain controller
+#### Task 2: Use an ARM template to deploy an Azure VM hosting an Microsoft Entra ID domain controller

-In this task, you will deploy an Azure VM that will host an Active Directory domain controller
+In this task, you will deploy an Azure VM that will host an Microsoft Entra ID domain controller

 1. Open another browser tab in the same browser window and navigate to the [https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain](https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/active-directory/active-directory-new-domain).